UCLA Integrative Center for Learning and Memory

 Neuroscientists in ICLM have a long-track record of fundamental contributions to mechanisms of learning and memory, as well as to the causes and treatments of cognitive deficits associated with a range of neurologic and psychiatric conditions such as aging, learning disabilities, autism, schizophrenia, and post-traumatic stress.
 ICLM is an inclusive organization.
 If you would like to join the Center simply contact us.

 - Southern California Learning and Memory annual meeting is a key event organized by ICLM that provides an opportunity for post-docs and students in this field to meet, exchange ideas and expertise.
-The next meeting will be on June 2nd 2014 in the NRB auditorium in the UCLA Medical School Campus.
+The next meeting will be on June first 2015 in the NRB auditorium in the UCLA Medical School Campus.

 - Biology of Learning and Memory is one of several graduate and undergraduate courses sponsored by ICLM.